PFSA President Gawie Hugo goes Stamping in London

 SACS had just started a new website and theirs was the VERY FIRST enquiry we had received after it went live.
 With Mike keen to learn about his grandfather’s activities within SACS we used a new Search feature, one that is open to all, not just members, to find articles in old Springbok magazines from the 1950s and 60s that contained the word ‘Kinsey’.
 We learned that Mike’s grandfather Edgar was an active member of SACS who displayed material and contributed articles to The Springbok magazine on both SA stamps and postal history, the latter being his main collecting interest.
 It was obvious that Edgar was a passionate specialist collector of South African Aerophilately.

-One pleasing and surprising coincidence of this online search was the discovery that Simon Peetoom, a philatelic dealer and our SACS Treasurer and Event Organiser, (and one of the chief motivators for a new website with a Search facility!), had purchased an ‘E. G. Kinsey Collection’ and written an appreciative article, ‘Highlights of the E. G. Kinsey Collection’, in the August 2019 issue of The Springbok.
+One pleasing and surprising coincidence of this online search was the discovery that Simon Peetoom, a philatelic dealer and our SACS Treasurer, (and one of the chief motivators for a new website with a Search facility!), had purchased an ‘E. G. Kinsey Collection’ and written an appreciative article, ‘Highlights of the E. G. Kinsey Collection’, in the August 2019 issue of The Springbok.
 In this article Simon noted that his newly purchased collection had references to items that were missing.
 He correctly concluded that he had not bought all of Edgar’s collection.
+That was now before Gawie and I.

 Simon’s purchase of the ‘Kinsey Collection’ was news to the family who had no idea that one had existed previously.
 As far as they knew, the three albums found in their loft was all there was.
-The question we now asked ourselves was why had their three albums Mike had bough along for Gawie and I to examine been held back?
+The question we now asked ourselves was why had the three albums Mike had bought along for Gawie and I to examine been held back?
 As we went through them we both realised this collection was something special.
-I began to think that whoever sold the collection that Simon had bought, presumably Edgar himself, had decided this spectacular display of specialist aerophilately was too good to sell.
+I began to think that whoever sold the collection that Simon had bought, presumably Edgar himself, had decided this spectacular display of specialist aerophilately was his ‘baby’ and too special to sell.

 Simon’s article referenced finding “a certificate for the 1957 Paarl Exhibition, at which Mr Kinsey displayed”.
 According to his daughter Sandra he did not go to South Africa because she and her siblings caught measles at the last minute.
 What is remarkable about this is that Gawie is the convenor of Paarl 2025.
 I had no idea about any Paarl connection when I arranged for us to meet in a London pub and view her father’s newly discovered display.
 I only learned about it when I read Simon’s article while travelling down to London by train to meet them.
 This was synchronicity of a high order.